PoliZyh/torch_study/README.md

 \hat{y} = x \cdot \omega + b
 $$

-where, the machine starts with a random guess.
+Where, the machine starts with a random guess.
 $$
 \omega = Random \  \ Value
 $$